microsoft/nni/docs/en_US/NAS/SPOS.rst

 Proposed in `Single Path One-Shot Neural Architecture Search with Uniform Sampling <https://arxiv.org/abs/1904.00420>`__ is a one-shot NAS method that addresses the difficulties in training One-Shot NAS models by constructing a simplified supernet trained with an uniform path sampling method, so that all underlying architectures (and their weights) get trained fully and equally.
 An evolutionary algorithm is then applied to efficiently search for the best-performing architectures without any fine tuning.

 Implementation on NNI is based on `official repo <https://github.com/megvii-model/SinglePathOneShot>`__.
 We implement a trainer that trains the supernet and a evolution tuner that leverages the power of NNI framework that speeds up the evolutionary search phase.
-We have also shown

 Examples
 --------

-Here is a use case, which is the search space in paper, and the way to use flops limit to perform uniform sampling.
+Here is a use case, which is the search space in paper.
+However, we applied latency limit instead of flops limit to perform the architecture search phase.

 :githublink:`Example code <examples/nas/oneshot/spos>`